JenSeReal/otel-getting-started/tutorial/content/labs/use_case_scenarios/_index.md

  ✔ Container python-java-otel-todolist-otelcol-1                 Created
 ```

-As the ongoing output of all components can get very noisy, it is recommended to start a new terminal sessionand leave the 'docker compose up' terminal session running in the background.
+As the ongoing output of all components can get very noisy, it is recommended to start a new terminal session and leave the 'docker compose up' terminal session running in the background.

 It will take up to two minutes on a standard machine until all containers are in a ready state.

-Validate the running behaviour by executing:
+Validate the running behavior by executing:

 ```sh { title="terminal command" }
 docker ps